holochain/holochain/docs/specs/src/hwp_1_intro.md

 Integrity**.
 We use a number of cryptographic methods to create self-proving data of various types:

--   Provenance: An agent's network address is their public-key.
+-   Provenance: An agent's network address is their public key.
 Thus, when interacting with agents it's possible to have deterministic confidence in who one is interacting with because there is no identity layer between network locations subject to attack surface.
-I.e. Unlike the web address, you don't need a domain name certificate associated with the domain name to become confident of "who" you are talking to.
+I.e. unlike the web address, you don't need a domain name certificate associated with the domain name to become confident of "who" you are talking to.